In this document

-Because the RM nodes each hold 28 cores, if you use one entire RM node for one hour, you will be charged 28 SUs.
+Because the RM nodes each hold 28 cores, if you use one entire RM node for one hour, 28 SUs will be deducted from your allocation.

 28 cores x 1 hour = 28 core-hours = 28 SUs

-If you use 2 cores on a node for 30 minutes, you will be charged 1 SU.
+If you use 2 cores on a node for 30 minutes, 1 SU will be deducted from your allocation.

 2 cores x 0.5 hours = 1 core-hour = 1 SU

-Because of the difference in the performance of the nodes, the charges are different for the two types of nodes.
+Because of the difference in the performance of the nodes, SUs are calculated differently for the two types of nodes.

 For K80 GPU nodes, 1 GPU-hour = 1 SU

-If you use 2 entire K80 nodes for 1 hour, you will be charged 8 SUs.
+If you use 2 entire K80 nodes for 1 hour, 8 SUs will be deducted from your allocation.

 4 GPU units/node x 2 nodes x 1 hour = 8 gpu-hours = 8 SUs

-If you use 2 GPU units for 3 hours, you will be charged 6 SUs.
+If you use 2 GPU units for 3 hours, 6 SUs will be deducted from your allocation.

 2 GPU units x 3 hours = 6 gpu-hours = 6 SUs

 The P100 nodes hold 2 GPU units each, which can be allocated separately.
-Service units (SUs) are defined in terms of GPU-hours.
-Because the P100s are more powerful than the K80 nodes, the charge is higher.
+Service Units (SUs) are defined in terms of GPU-hours.
+Because the P100s are more powerful than the K80 nodes, the SU definition is different.

 For P100 GPU nodes, 1 GPU-hour = 2.5 SUs

-If you use an entire P100 node for one hour, you will be charged 5 SUs.
+If you use an entire P100 node for one hour, 5 SUs will be deducted from your allocation.

 2 GPU units/node x 1 node x 1 hour = 2 gpu-hours